 We thank Annalia for sharing her impressions on this interesting and useful book!

-A couple of months ago I read the book on bilinguism by Annika Bourgogne.
+A couple of months ago I read Be Bilingual, the book on bilingualism by Annika Bourgogne.
 I was curious, because I had already read books on this topic, but they had all been written by pedagogists, not by mothers.
 I wanted to have an insight from someone who had directly been involved with bilingual children, rather than reading theories on how children behave in certain situations.

 From the very beginning of the book, Annika provides practical examples and also suggests many websites she used while raising her Finnish-French daughter.
 One of these is: kidworldcitizen.org.